Garlic bread is often a side to pizza, but why not just add that buttery, garlicky, cheesy goodness to the crust itself?

 Post updated 7/28/20, photo above is the original.

 - Preheat oven to 450 degrees for at least 30 minutes with pizza stone placed on the middle rack*.

 - Place rolled out pizza dough on a pizza peel generously sprinkled with cornmeal.
 Place a moist towel over the dough and let sit for 10 minutes.

 - While the dough is rising again, melt 3 tablespoons of butter.
 Mix it with the garlic and 1 tablespoon of Parmesan cheese.

 - Continue to make your pizza with your desired toppings.
 Transfer to the preheated pizza stone and using a spoon or pastry brush, douse the outside edges with the butter and garlic mixture.
-Bake the pizza for 23-25 minutes (or longer if needed, depending on your toppings), or until crust and cheese are both golden.
+Bake the pizza for 15-20 minutes, or until crust and cheese are both golden.

 - While pizza is baking, melt remaining butter and combine with the last tablespoon of Parmesan.

 - Remove pizza from over and immediately brush the outside edges with Parmesan butter, using it all up.
 Sprinkle a bit of Parmesan over top if desired.
 Serve!